cohenoa33/appointments/README.md

 ## Description:

-Multi-language application to keep track of medical appointments.
+The shortened version of FollowDoc allows the user to track medical appointments.

+This multi-language application supports English and Hebrew.

 ## Installations